ONLINE HELP

 Creating a trace file

-During long processes (batch processes, ...), to check how the program is running, you must keep a physical trace of the processes performed (a text file for example).
+During long processes (batch processes, ...), to check the operating mode of the program, you must keep a physical trace of the processes run (a text file for example).

-The following procedure is used to manage the trace display:
+The following procedure allows you to define how the trace will be displayed:

 • On the screen (/DEBUG parameter in command line).